-Human trials for Streptococcus A vaccineFebruary 28th, 2013 in Diseases, Conditions, Syndromes /
+Human trials for Streptococcus A vaccineFebruary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Griffith University's Institute for Glycomics has launched human trials for a vaccine against Streptococcus A, the germ that causes rheumatic fever.

 Severe damage to a patient's heart is just one of the possible long term consequences of rheumatic fever.
 Former Prime Minister Kevin Rudd has twice had heart surgery to repair damage suffered from rheumatic fever when he was a child.